-LD’s dedicated Head Sommelier Dražen Matković takes guests on a journey around the vineyards of Dalmatia in our series of Wine Tasting events.
-With perfect wine pairings and surprising anecdotes about regional viniculture history, this is a memorable experience for visitors to Korčula who wish to immerse themselves in local culture.
+LD’s Head Sommelier Dražen Matković takes guests on a journey around the vineyards of Dalmatia in our series of Wine Tasting events.
+With perfect wine pairings and surprising anecdotes about the history of regional wine making, this is a memorable experience for visitors to Korčula who wish to immerse themselves in local culture.
 Advanced booking is required for LD’s Chef’s Table and Wine Tasting events.
 Please contact us for more information.

 Wine has been an integral part of local culture for over two thousands years.
 Our Wine List includes the finest wines available in Croatia, with a particular emphasis on South Dalmatia, the island of Korčula and the Pelješac Peninsula.

 Korčula is a micro location, producing two exceptional, indigenous white grape varieties: Pošip and Grk.
 The island also grows the distinct red grape, Plavac Mali.